 Purchasing City Houses for $1,000

-The city will sell to non-profit organizations at a reduced price of $1,000 if the property has been on the market for LESS THAN 60 DAYS and the asking price is $25,000 or less.
+The city will sell to non-profit organizations at a reduced price of $1,000 if the property has been on the market for MORE THAN 60 DAYS, available for investor purchase, and the asking price is $25,000 or less.

 - Pay closing costs including but not limited to the Letter Report, closing fee, current tax bill if applicable, current water bill, and broker’s commission if the property is listed with a broker.